 Hydrocolloids for Food Additives

 As many health-conscious consumers seek out foods that align with their dietary needs, companies continue to look for ways to modify their foods to meet these needs.
 Hydrocolloids can be used as fat replacements in some foods.
 These additives can partially replace fat by using starches dissolved in water that create stable gels that also enhance viscosity.
-Guar and xanthan gum are two common hydrocolloids that are used as fat replacers.
+Guar and xanthan gum are two commonly used fat replacers.

 Some foods require edible skins, like coatings, films, or casings.
 Hydrocolloids can be used to create these thin, edible layers that allow moisture, gas, lipids, and aromas of the food to migrate.
-They can also be used in a gelatinous form to prevent oxidation and moisture loss.
-Forms of these hydrophilic hydrocolloids include cellulose, alginate, and carrageenan.
+They can also be used in a gelatinous form to prevent oxidation and moisture loss such as cellulose, alginate, and carrageenan.

 - Carboxymethyl cellulose, referred to as cellulose gum or simply CMC, is a water-soluble compound that is used to create a clear solution.
 The varying viscosity of these solutions gives it utility in creating both smooth flowing and thixotropic substances — a smooth CMC solution is used for syrups and frostings while a thicker thixotropic CMC solution is used for purees and sauces.

 - Methyl cellulose is a binding agent used in prepackaged meals, baked goods, veggie patties, and other foods.
 Although it can also be used as a gelling agent, it has been used as a thickener in foods like pie and pastry fillings, batters, bakery products, and extruded foods.

 - Gum arabic, also known as acacia, is used commonly as a thickening agent, emulsifier, and stabilizer in both food and beverages.
 It has a low viscosity and can be used to impact the body and textures of food.